GridTools/gt4py/docs/functional/QuickstartGuide.md

 +++

-#### Implementing the pseudo-laplacian by combining the above
+#### Implementing the pseudo-laplacian

-As explained in the section outline, we will need the cell-to-edge connectivities as well.
+As explained in the section outline, the pseudo-laplacian needs the cell-to-edge connectivities as well in addition to the edge-to-cell connectivities.
 We have already constructed the connectivity table, so now we only have to define the local dimension, the field offset and the offset provider that describe how to use the connectivity matrix.
-The procedure is identical to the edge-to-cell connectivity we covered before:
+The procedure is identical to the edge-to-cell connectivity from before:

 ```{code-cell} ipython3
 C2EDim = Dimension("C2E", True)